-The formula for creating episodic content is changing each year and so is the way that music is made for them.
 Netflix has risen to be the benchmark for quality content, attracting top talent from across the globe.
-With this influx of creative storytellers comes new recipes for the way these shows are scored and how music is chosen...
+With this influx of new creative storytellers comes good soundtracks as well.

-We now have a new crop of music producers who are experimenting with new sounds and discovering new music to keep your eyes and ears glued to the screen...
+We now have a crop of talented music producers that are willing to discover and experiment with new sounds to keep your eyes and ears glued to the screen.

 Music Supervisors Lynn Fainchtein and Ignacio Burgoa

-The short lived Gorgeous Ladies of Wrestling television spectacle from the 1980's have been perfectly recreated on Netflix in all of its 80's glory.
-This comedy does a wonderful job of knowing exactly what it is with its teased hair, loud colors, and fist pumping music that would make Quiet Riot proud.
+The short-lived Gorgeous Ladies of Wrestling television spectacle from the 1980's have been perfectly recreated on Netflix in all of its 80's glory.

 Music Supervisor Adrian Younge and Composer Ali Shaheed Muhammad